Local government in Malaysia: Early development

-The British in 1801 established a Council of Assessors in Penang, charged with the role of planning and developing the municipality area, and was the basis of local government in the then Malaya (present-day Peninsula Malaysia).
+The British in 1801 established a Council of Assessors in Penang, charged with the role of planning and developing the municipality area, and was the basis of local government in the then Malaya (present-day Peninsular Malaysia).
 After Penang, local councils were established beginning with Malacca, followed by the Federated and the Unfederated Malay States, finally extending to the Kingdom of Sarawak and North Borneo.
 Laws were promulgated to govern the establishment of local authorities and the organisation of local council elections.
 One of the important laws was the Local Government Election Ordinance 1950 that entrusted local councils to organise elections for the office of councillors—people that govern local areas.
 Another law was the Local Government Ordinance 1952 which empowered local residents to establish local councils in their area wherever necessary.
 Prior to Malaya's independence from the British in 1957, there was a total of 289 units of local council in Malaya.
 The constitution of the new country after independence from Britain gave the power to control local governments to the states.

 The 1960s was a challenging time for local authorities in Malaya.
 They faced many problems regarding internal politics and administration.
 In addition, the Indonesian confrontation against the formation of Malaysia in 1963 has forced the federal government to suspend local council elections in 1965.
 The suspension was made by means of emergency law namely the Emergency (Suspension of Local Government Elections) Regulations 1965 and its amendment on the same year.
 Since then, local governments in Malaysia have not been elected.

 Royal Commission of Inquiry 1965

 Problems faced during the early 1960s were further aggravated by a plethora of local government entities in the country at that time.
 To make matters worse, there were many laws governing local authorities since every state had their own laws.
-Until the early 1970s, the proliferation of local councils reached staggering numbers—374 in Peninsula Malaysia alone.
+Until the early 1970s, the proliferation of local councils reached staggering numbers—374 in Peninsular Malaysia alone.
 Hence, the federal government saw the need to reform local governments in Malaysia to improve its working and standing.
 A Royal Commission of Inquiry to investigate the working of local governments in West Malaysia was established in June 1965 for this purpose.
 The commission was headed by Senator Athi Nahappan while its members were D. S. Ramanathan, Awang Hassan, Chan Keong Hon, Tan Peng Khoon and Haji Ismail Panjang Aris—all were prominent politicians of the Alliance, the ruling party of the country.
 The commission organised many meetings and discussions as well as received many memoranda from various organisations and managed to finish a complete investigation four years later.
 The commission sent its report to the federal cabinet in December 1969 but its report was only released to the public two years later.